Fickle-Piglet/ficklePiglet/client/rec.md

 ORDER BY rec DESC, name DESC;

 //Cosine similarities
-//the calculation is correct, but need to find the total number of likes MATCH (u1:User)-[x:HAS_LIKED]->(m:Resource)<-[y:HAS_LIKED]-(u2:User) WITH SUM(x.HAS_LIKED * y.HAS_LIKED) AS DotProduct, SQRT(REDUCE(xDot = 0, i IN COLLECT(x.HAS_LIKED) | xDot + toInt(i^2))) AS xLength,
+//the calculation is correct, but need to find the total number of likes and implement it somehow MATCH (u1:User)-[x:HAS_LIKED]->(m:Resource)<-[y:HAS_LIKED]-(u2:User) WITH SUM(x.HAS_LIKED * y.HAS_LIKED) AS DotProduct, SQRT(REDUCE(xDot = 0, i IN COLLECT(x.HAS_LIKED) | xDot + toInt(i^2))) AS xLength,